umputun/tg-spam/site/docs/index.md

 **OpenAI integration**

-Setting `--openai.token [$OPENAI_PROMPT]` enables OpenAI integration.
+Setting `--openai.token [$OPENAI_TOKEN]` enables OpenAI integration.
 All other parameters for OpenAI integration are optional and have reasonable defaults, for more details see [All Application Options](#all-application-options) section below.

 To keep the number of calls low and the price manageable, the bot uses the following approach: